 - Peaches: dried ½ cup, 185 cal, 3 gm, low in tryptophan and lysine

-Eating raw potato and asparagus does not sound very appetizing, but from this list, they are the only vegetables with a complete amino acid profile; therefore, they should be consumed on a raw vegetable and raw fruit only diet.
+Eating raw potato and asparagus does not sound very appetizing, but from this list, they are the only vegetables with a complete amino acid profile; therefore, they should be consumed on a raw vegetable and raw fruit-only diet.

 Artichokes, peas, and corn are also high in protein and can be eaten raw.
 A single, medium, 128 gram, raw artichoke contains 4.2 grams of protein which is just slightly higher than the protein listed above for raw potatoes.
 Peas have an amino acid score of 84/100, which ranks it as a pretty decent source of protein: per cup, peas have 7.9 grams of protein.
 They have more protein per cup than Brussels sprouts, spinach, and broccoli.
 Raw sweet yellow corn has an amino acid score similar to peas at 83/100 because it contains 5 grams of protein per cup.

-Fruits also contain protein: some high quality ones are avocadoes, dried figs, melon, and nectarines.
+Fruits also contain protein: some high-quality ones are avocadoes, dried figs, melon, and nectarines.
 Per 349 grams, raw avocadoes contain 4.1 grams of protein (keep in mind that’s about 2 ½ avocadoes).
 Dried figs contain 1.2 grams of protein per 30 grams.
 Melon contains 2.4 grams of protein per 400 grams of fruit.
-480 grams of nectarines (about 3 ½ medium sized fruits) contain 2.9 grams of protein.
+480 grams of nectarines (about 3 ½ medium-sized fruits) contain 2.9 grams of protein.

-All these listings of protein counts is meant to point to the conclusion that although some fruits and vegetables have a high protein content, their protein content is not nearly as high as that of beans or nuts or seeds, none of which really count as a raw fruit or vegetable.
+All these listings of protein counts are meant to point to the conclusion that although some fruits and vegetables have a high protein content, their protein content is not nearly as high as that of beans or nuts or seeds, none of which really count as a raw fruit or vegetable.
 Considering that men aged 19 – 70+ need 56 grams of protein daily and women aged 19 – 70+ need 46 grams of protein daily, you’d have to eat around 11 cups of raw corn a day to get your daily protein requirement if you’re a man and 10 cups if you’re a woman.
 That just seems unreasonably difficult.
 But if you mix foods in the right proportion, then you can achieve the daily recommended account.
 For instance, here is a given day solely on a raw fruit and vegetable diet: